GLOBAL MARKETS-Global equities fall, gold rallies as banking worries linger | Headlines

 GLOBAL MARKETS-Global equities fall, gold rallies as banking worries linger

-Germany's 10-year government bond yield dropped to 2.069%, its lowest since the start of February, late in the session.
-The ECB raised rates 50 basis points on Thursday, sticking to its pledge to fight inflation even as some investors called for a pause in the rate-hiking cycle until the banking turmoil eases.
+The benchmark German 10-year yield fell to 2.099% versus 2.243% previously.
+The European Central Bank raised rates 50 basis points on Thursday, sticking to its pledge to fight inflation even as some investors called for a pause in the rate-hiking cycle until the banking turmoil eases.

 Markets are pricing in a 25 bps increase by the U.S. Federal Reserve when it meets next week, down from previous expectations for a 50 bps increase.
 Fed data on Thursday showed banks sought record amounts of emergency liquidity in recent days, which helped undo months of central bank effort to shrink the size of its balance sheet.